Fields of expertise

 Time-resolved THz spectroscopy

-Jacques Moser is a graduate of the Ecole polytechnique fédérale de Lausanne, where he received his diploma degree (M.Sc.) in chemical engineering in 1982.
-After two stays in 1984 at Concordia University and in 1985 at the Canadian centre for picosecond laser flash photolysis in Montreal (Canada), he earned in 1986 his Ph.D. at EPFL (Prof. Michael Grätzel, thesis advisor).
+He is a graduate of the École polytechnique fédérale de Lausanne, where he received a diploma degree (MSc) in chemical engineering in 1982.
+After two stays in 1984 and 1985 at Concordia University in Montréal (Canada), he earned in 1986 his Ph.D. in physical chemistry at EPFL (Michael Grätzel, thesis advisor).

 His research activity focuses on the study of the dynamics of photoinduced electron transfer and charge carrier separation at donor-acceptor heterojunctions and in nanostructured semiconductors.
-He is the author and co-author of more than 160 scientific papers (h-index 69).
-He currently teaches general physical chemistry to freshmen students and gives two classes on general- and redox photochemistry in the BSc and MSc programs in chemistry and chemical engineering and the doctoral programs in energy and photonics.
+He is the author and co-author of ca 200 scientific papers (H-index 75).
+He currently teaches general physical chemistry to freshmen students in chemistry.
+He gives two classes on general- and redox photochemistry in the MSc program in chemistry and chemical engineering and the doctoral programs in energy and photonics.

 Teaching & PhD